Master of Business Administration Concentration: Cannabis Commercialization

 MKT 09575 - Introduction to Logistics and Supply Chain Management (3 s.h.)

-The course is a basic introduction to the field of logistics and supply chain management, including both defense logistics and commercial supply chain management.
-The objective of the course is to provide students a solid awareness and understanding of the processes and functions that comprise a supply chain.
+This course is a basic introduction to the field of logistics and supply chain management, including both defense logistics and commercial supply chain management.
+The objective of the course is to provide students with a solid awareness and understanding of the processes and functions that comprise a supply chain.
 Students are required to complete a term project to demonstrate their understanding of logistics and supply chain issues.
-Case analysis and hands-on experience in this class will offer students the opportunity to broaden their horizon on the critical roles that the supply chain plays in this globalized and interdependent world.
+Case analysis and hands-on experience in this class will offer students the opportunity to broaden their horizons on the critical role the supply chain plays in this globalized and interdependent world.

 Rowan University's Institute for Cannabis Research, Policy, & Workforce Development

-The Rowan University Institute for Cannabis Research, Policy, & Workforce Development (RPWD) is a multi-disciplinary institute that provides expertise and guidance for policymakers, health care professionals, pharmaceutical industries, government agencies, and businesses as it relates to the legalization of cannabis.
+The Rowan University Institute for Cannabis Research, Policy, & Workforce Development (RPWD) is a multidisciplinary institute that provides expertise and guidance for policymakers, healthcare professionals, pharmaceutical industries, government agencies, and businesses as they relate to the legalization of cannabis.

 The Institute (RPWD) has 3 areas of focus: